april-knights/Legislature/Laws/11-102 Governmental Document Empowerment Act.md

 The most significant changes be reviewed from this act:

 * [Legislation](/Statutes/Legislation.md) (renamed from Voting to Legislation)

+## Workflow
+As an example of what the workflow would look like for proposing legislation:

+1. Fork/clone the repo to your own git repo.
+1. Create your bill in the Laws folder.
+1. Enact, amend, or replease statutes as needed in the Statutes folder.
+1. Submit a pull request and announce in council as normal for the legislative process.

 ## Enactment
 This bill will take effect as soon as it passes the upper and lower councils.
 Future changes to further simplify or make statutes more intuitive should be expected, but there are no riders that automatically enact anything more than what is contained in this act.